olets/griid/README.md

 **Note**:`.griid--install` is simply shorthand for `.griid--base;` + `.griid--inline-alignment;` + `.griid--initialize;`

+&nbsp;

 ###B. Overriding default variables

-The initialization functions can be re-run at any point to re-initialize with new settings or to wipe over customizations.
+The [initialization functions](https://github.com/olets/griid#customizing-your-griid-installation) can be re-run at any point to re-initialize with new settings or to wipe over customizations.

 1.